sak007/Jobby/README.md

 [![github workflow](https://github.com/sak007/Jobby/actions/workflows/code_cov.yml/badge.svg)](https://github.com/sak007/Jobby/actions/workflows/code_cov.yml)

-# Phase 3
+# Project 2
-Introducting Jobby, your friendly Job aggregator.
-Jobby would do anything for you, and we mean it.
+=Jobify: Your Gateway to Endless Opportunities

 ![](https://media.giphy.com/media/12df9hrmdliYc8/giphy.gif)

-# Jobby : Job Hunting Made Easy
+# Jobify: Job Hunting Made Easy
-Jobby is your go-to one stop application that makes your job search easy and less frustrating.
+"Introducing Jobify, your ultimate destination for simplifying your job hunt, making it a breeze rather than a burden".

-With Jobby, you can upload your resume and job which you want to search for.
-The application will browse multiple Job Portals to search for jobs that best match your skills and requirement.
+With Jobify, you have the power to upload your resume and specify your desired job criteria.
+Our innovative application diligently scours numerous job portals, ensuring that it identifies the positions that align perfectly with your skills and requirements.

-The portal links of the jobs that matches with your skills, will be sent to you via email everyday at **10:30am EST**.
-You'll never miss another job posting.
+What sets us apart is our commitment to keeping you in the loop.
+Every day at 10:30 AM EST, you'll receive tailored job opportunities straight to your email inbox.
+Say goodbye to missed job postings and hello to the opportunities you've been searching for."

 This is our submission for the Project for Software Engineering CSC 510 Fall 2021.